President – Andrew Caplen Vice president – Jonathan Smithers Deputy vice president – Robert Bourns Chief executive – Des Hudson

 He is married to Lindsay, an ordained church minister.
 In his spare time, he is a fan of Southampton FC and an avid trail-walker, completing long distance routes in many parts of the world.

 back to top

 Jonathan has been involved in local law societies for over 25 years.
 He was elected president of Tunbridge Wells, Tonbridge & District Law Society in 2002 and president of Kent Law Society in 2007/8.
-He is actively involved in his local constituency and for the last four years has helped establish and deliver the Local Law Society’s Presidents and Secretaries Conference.
+He is actively involved in his local constituency and for the last five years has helped establish and deliver the Local Law Society Presidents and Secretaries Conference.

-Jonathan represents the Society as a media spokesperson on a range of property law issues and sits on the Land Registry Rules Committee, the National Fraud Authority Mortgage Fraud Forum and the Forum for Consumer Matters in Residential Conveyancing.
+Jonathan represents the Society as a media spokesperson on a range of property law issues and sits on the Land Registry Rules Committee.

 Jonathan is a member of the Oriana Singers, one of the most active choirs in the south east, based in Tunbridge Wells, and has sung in over 40 English cathedrals.